spatialos/gdk-for-unity/docs/README.md

 If you're new to the SpatialOS GDK for Unity, check out the docs under [Getting started](#getting-started) and [Concepts](#concepts-and-features), and then look at the Playground project included in the repo and get a feel for using the GDK with either [GameObjects and MonoBehaviours](#using-the-gdk-with-gameobjects-and-monobehaviours) or with [Unity ECS](#using-the-gdk-with-unity-ecs).

-Once you are comfortable with the GDK and want to start a separate project, you will want to look at the section on [Configuring your project](#configuring-your-project).
+Once you are comfortable with the GDK and want to start a separate project, look at the section on [Configuring your project](#configuring-your-project).

 ##### Getting started
 * [Installation and setup](setup-and-installing.md)